miriam/urlinfo/DESIGN_DOC.md

 This is the first application I've written in golang.
 I chose the gin framework because it seemed lightweight and intuitive, and the documentation is good.
 I also used https://github.com/vsouza/go-gin-boilerplate as a guide for golang standards around file structure and code style, since I'm new to golang and not up to speed with its norms.

+I decided to use redis load up the blocklist from a static file in a `set`.
+I chose redis sets because look-up time for set members is O(1), and it is a commonly used and understood technology.

 # Extension considerations

 ## The size of the URL list could grow infinitely.
 How might you scale this beyond the memory capacity of the system?

-To grow the blocklist beyond the memory capacity of the application, I recommend using a database and a cache.
+To grow the blocklist beyond the memory capacity of the application, I recommend a cache, such as Redis.
+In the unlikely event that the blocklist is too long to store in Redis, consider using a database with a cache in front of it.

-The database can be a simple document store, for instance dynamodb, if you stick with the AWS ecosystem.
-The entire blocklist should be written to the DB.
+Because we are simply testing set membership, a document-store database should be sufficient.

-To cut down on latency, the application should maintain an in-memory cache.
+To cut down on DB latency, the application should maintain either an in-memory cache or use an external caching service.
 It should cache both DB hits *and* misses.
-This is to avoid look-ups for commonly-requested hosts that are not blocked.
+This is to avoid DB look-ups for commonly-requested hosts that are not blocked.
 For instance, assuming a commonly requested host like google.com is allowed, we want to return that decision quickly.

 To ensure that the most-commonly requested hosts get the fastest responses, I reccommend using a least-recently-used cache eviction policy.
 Depending on the requirements for this service, we can start with a TTL of 5 minutes for all entries.
 We can also use a loading cache to re-fetch data in the background when this TTL is reached.

 ## Assume that the number of requests will exceed the capacity of a single system, describe how might you solve this, and how might this change if you have to distribute this workload to an additional region, such as Europe.

 Horizontal scaling is a good choice for increasing capacity for this application.
 We can run multiple instances of the application, all connecting to the same database.
 Each instance can keep its own in-memory cache.
-If we are concened about cache dilution among the multiple app instances, we can lift the cache out to a distributed service, for instance AWS elasticache.
+If we are concened about cache dilution among the multiple app instances, we can lift the cache out to a distributed service.

-If we need to deploy this service to multiple geos, I suggest using a cloud-based caching service, and a distributed database, such as dynamoDB.
+If we need to deploy this service to multiple geos, I suggest using a cloud-based caching service, and a distributed database, such as AWS elasticache and dynamoDB.
 Updates to the block-list can then be made to any DB instance and get replicated to all DB instances with eventual consistency.

 ## What are some strategies you might use to update the service with new URLs?
 Updates may be as much as 5 thousand URLs a day with updates arriving every 10 minutes.

 I would expose update capabilities in the service's API that require additional authenication.
 For instance, we could restrict it to an IP allowlist and mTLS.
-We could extend the existing API in a RESTful manner.
+We could extend the existing API folowing REST norms.

 To add to the blocklist:
 PUT /urlinfo/1/{hostname_and_port}/{original_path_and_query_string}